ReC82/DevOpsLabs/vagrant/lab02/lab02.md

 ==> default: Destroying VM and associated drives...
 ```
 * Boot the vm and try to create a file or a folder
-  * You will see that there's a bunch of errors
+  * You will see that there's a bunch of errors when bringing up the VM
 * Check on the host and the guest
 * The file or the folder shouldn't be there
 ```